LagosPortugalGuide.com

 The massive cliffs of Cabo de São Vicente

-The small town centre of Sagres has a ramshackle appearance but is quite in keeping with the unique vibe of the region.
-Found in the centre are laid back cafes and traditional Portuguese restaurants, ideal for an inexpensive lunch.
+The small town centre of Sagres has a somewhat unpolished appearance but is quite in keeping with the unique vibe of the region.
+The centre hosts relaxed cafes and traditional Portuguese restaurants, ideal for an inexpensive lunch.

 Praia da Mareta sagres beach